ChillerDragon/gitlab-mirror-helper/README.md

 To add a new mirror I goto the root of the ``mirror/`` folder and run this command:

 ```
-./gitlab-mirror-helper/add.sh git@github.com:ChillerDragon/repo_d.git
+./gitlab-mirror-helper/add.sh git@github.com:MyOrg/repo_d.git
 ```

-It assumes that I went to gitlab already and created this repo https://gitlab.com/ChillerDragon/repo_d It also depends on my ssh config having a host ``gitlab-MIRROR`` that is authorized to push to the repo.
+It assumes that I went to gitlab already and created this group https://gitlab.com/MyOrg It also depends on my ssh config having a host ``gitlab-MIRROR`` that is authorized to push to the group.
+The repository will be created by doing a ``git push``